Dollar cements gains after scaling 2018 peak; euro struggles

 “In that case it would become increasingly more attractive to use the U.S. dollar only for direct US deals and to use another currency for other transactions, which could undermine the status of the US dollar as a dominant reserve currency longer term,” they wrote in a note.

-Conversely, the euro remained under pressure, stabilizing around the $1.19 line as recent data have suggested the stellar growth seen in Europe last year is losing momentum.
+Conversely, the euro remained under pressure, stabilising around the $1.19 line as recent data have suggested the stellar growth seen in Europe last year is losing momentum.

 But the Japanese yen’s rise against its rivals, particularly the greenback, was checked by the widening interest rate differentials between U.S. yields and most of its rivals.
 For example, the gap between U.S. yields and German debt remained near three-decade highs of more than 242 basis points.